2003 Football League Second Division play-off final: Pre-match

 The two teams were competing for promotion to the First Division, the second tier of the English football league system.
 Traditionally, play-off final matches were held at Wembley Stadium in London but the redevelopment of the ground saw the matches moved to the Millennium Stadium in Cardiff during the construction works.
 Neither Cardiff or QPR had ever played a match at the ground.

-In previous years, the British national anthem God Save the Queen had been sung by during the pre-match ceremony.
+In previous years, the British national anthem God Save the Queen had been sung during the pre-match ceremony.
 As Cardiff are a Welsh team, enquiries were made to the Football League regarding the Welsh national anthem Hen Wlad Fy Nhadau also being sung but was rejected with the Football League stating that the match was "a club game, not an international fixture."
-This was despite both anthems being played prior to the 1997 Football League Third Division play-off Final when another Welsh team, Swansea City, played at the original Wembley Stadium.
+This was despite both anthems being played prior to the 1997 Football League Third Division play-off final when another Welsh team, Swansea City, played at the original Wembley Stadium.
 First Minister of Wales Rhodri Morgan criticised the decision commenting that anthems should not be a part of the match but if they were then both should be played.
 Three days before the match, the Football League announced that no anthems would be played before the match or the First Division and Third Division play-off finals, spokesman John Nagle commenting "playing of the anthem this weekend has become a subject of some controversy.
 This has begun to detract from both the games themselves [...] this should clearly not be the case."
 The teams were instead allowed to play their club songs 30 minutes prior to kick-off, Cardiff selecting Men of Harlech and QPR Pig Bag.

 QPR manager Ian Holloway made one change from the side that started their play-off semi-final second leg with Richard Pacquette replacing Andy Thomson, while Richard Langley served the second match of his ban following his sending off in the first leg.
 Before the match, striker Paul Furlong stated his belief that the pressure was on Cardiff to win and described Rangers as underdogs.
 As Cardiff won a coin toss to decide which team would wear their home colours, QPR chose to wear an all white strip rather than their normal red and black away kit in reference to the strip worn by the QPR side that won the 1967 Football League Cup Final.